SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Duke University Department of Psychology and Neuroscience discussed in-depth inquiries about their honors thesis, particularly focusing on overlapping concepts with their potential advisor, indicating a personalized and research-oriented approach to the interview process.
+Students said most interesting question asked at Duke University Department of Psychology and Neuroscience discussed in-depth inquiries about their honors thesis, particularly aligning with their Point of Interest (POI) research, showcasing a strong connection between their academic work and potential future research endeavors.

 What was the most difficult question?

-Students said most difficult question asked at Duke University Department of Psychology and Neuroscience discussed focused on the candidate's preparedness with interview questions, highlighting the challenge of formulating enough inquiries during the interview.
+Students said most difficult question asked at Duke University Department of Psychology and Neuroscience discussed revolved around the challenge of coming up with a sufficient number of questions for the interviewers, particularly during the interview with the Psychology Chair.

 How do you rank the facilities?